sheldonlsides/blockchain-crowd-fund-campaign/readme.md

 # Blockchain Crowd Fund Campaign app

-Demo application using the Ethereum Blockchain to create a crowdfunding application
+Demo application using the Ethereum Blockchain to create a crowdfunding application.